aryamakeeva/Utopia/README.md

 This repository is the result of a half-year Python course and provides two toolkits: `Utopian Seqs` and `Utopian Files`.

-- `Utopian Seqs` is designed for operations with DNA/RNA/AminoAcid sequences and FASTQ files filtration based on GC content, sequence length, and quality threshold.
+- `Utopian BioSeqs` is designed for operations with DNA/RNA/AminoAcid sequences
+- `Utopian FastQ Filter` is designed for FASTQ files filtration based on GC content, sequence length, and quality threshold.
 - `Utopian Files` is designed for processing bioinformatics files:
   - Converts a multi-line FASTA file into a new format where each sequence is on a single line.
   - Extracts and alphabetically sorts the best matches from BLAST results, saving the names of top matching proteins.
   - Extracts specific genes and their protein sequences from GenBank files, saving them in FASTA format for use in BLAST analysis.

+## Repository Structure
+.
+├── example_files/               # Example files for working with the repository │   ├── example_blast_results.txt
+│   ├── example_gbk.gbk
+│   ├── example_fastq.fastq
+│   └── example_multiline_fasta.fasta
+├── fastq_filter_test.py          # Tests for filtering FASTQ files
+├── requirements.txt              # Dependencies for the project
+├── utopian_BioSeqs.py            # Tool for working with biological sequences
+├── utopian_fastqfilter.py        # Tool for filtering FASTQ data
+└── utopian_files.py              # Tool for processing bioinformatics files

 ## Content
 - [Installation](#installation)